ivy-llc/ivy/docs/overview/extensions/applied_libraries.rst

 Ivy Memory
 ----------

-`Ivy Memory <https://github.com/unifyai/memory>`_ provides differentiable memory modules, including learnt modules such as Neural Turing Machines (NTM), but also parameter-free modules such as End-to-End Egospheric Spatial Memory (ESM).
+`Ivy Memory <https://github.com/unifyai/memory>`_ provides differentiable memory modules, including learned modules such as Neural Turing Machines (NTM), but also parameter-free modules such as End-to-End Egospheric Spatial Memory (ESM).

 For example, in this demo we learn to copy a sequence using :code:`ivy_memory.NTM`: